amamtura/misc/peopleCrudApp/README.md

 Always open to suggestions to improve code and most definitely fix issues/bugs.

 5. Among other things, for any project I would most definitely want to spend some time to add unit tests and for a case like this at least
 API endpoints test.
-Also, example features I would add is "pagination", "confirm on delete action".
+Example features I would add are "pagination", "confirm on delete action".
 Also, I don't have experience with front-end frameworks but it looks like Axios or Fetch API might be a better choice than "vue-resource"'s http functionality.

 6. The app features include: API for persons "list", create, read (one record), update, delete; Django's admin webapp "out-of-the-box",